fdm2k/ha-nuc-build/docs/01-os-base-setup.md

 # 1. Base OS Setup

 **Prerequisite (manual, one-time):** Install Ubuntu Server 24.xx LTS on the NUC from a USB installer (https://ubuntu.com/desktop/docs/en/latest/how-to/create-a-bootable-usb-stick/).
-Note: follow the section titled `Using the Linux command line` to build the USB install disk from another Linux machine.
+### Note: follow the section titled `Using the Linux command line` to build the USB install disk from another Linux machine.
+Once this step is complete, insert the USB stick into the right-hand USB 3.0 port and power on the NUC.
+It should default to a boot screen and automatically install Ubuntu once the wait timer concludes.

 During install: enable OpenSSH server, create your local admin user.
 This is the only step that can't be done remotely — everything after this point runs over SSH.